Why did the doctor tell Tommy he was dying?

 How can a child comprehend such devastating news?

 While it may seem overwhelming for a child to process such distressing information, doctors often employ age-appropriate language and techniques to help children understand their condition.
-They may use visual aids, storytelling, or involve child psychologists to ensure the child comprehends the situation without causing unnecessary distress.
+They may use visual aids, storytelling, or involve child psychologists to ensure the child comprehends the situation in a sensitive manner.

 What support is available for Tommy and his family?

 Tommy and his family will have access to a multidisciplinary team of healthcare professionals, including social workers, psychologists, and palliative care specialists.
-These experts will provide emotional support, guidance, and resources to help them navigate the challenging journey ahead.
+These experts will provide emotional support, guidance, and resources to help them navigate the challenges ahead.

-In times of immense difficulty, it is crucial for families like Tommy’s to rally together, seek support from their community, and cherish every precious moment they have together.
-The road ahead may be arduous, but with the right support and love, Tommy and his family can find strength and solace in each other.
+While the news delivered to Tommy is undoubtedly devastating, it is important to remember that medical professionals make these difficult decisions with the best interests of their patients in mind.
+The journey ahead for Tommy and his loved ones will undoubtedly be challenging, but with the support of a compassionate healthcare team and a strong support network, they can face this difficult time with resilience and hope.